kaffeskogen/custom-google-trips/README.md

 # custom-google-trips
-Create your own train-rides, flights, bus-travels(?) to be showed in Google Inbox and Google Trips
+Create your own train-rides, flights and bus-travels(?) to be showed in Google Inbox and Google Trips